konovod/pasecs/README.md

 This is a ECS library for Delphi/FreePascal.

 Supported Delphi version: I've tested it on Delphi 11.2, should work on older versions with generics too.
-Win32 and Win64 works, Linux should work too, Android is planned.
+Win32 and Win64 works, Linux should work too, Android seems working.
 Supported FPC version: I've tested it on FPC 3.2.2.

 The library is a single file `ecs.pas`, add it to your project and then do: